More pages in this section

 Dr Gia Cavalieri

 There are more than 170 intern positions available in the four regional Hospitals in northern Queensland with many placement opportunities also available across the 31 rural hospitals from Tambo in the southwest to Thursday Island in the far north.
-NQRTH can help guide you through the Queensland Government’s Intern Recruitment process.
+NQRTH can help guide you through the Queensland Health’s Intern Recruitment process.

 Doctors in training

 Want to train in a setting where you can grow rapidly while making a real difference in communities that need you?
 Regional and rural hospitals and health services settings are the places to be for doctors looking for diversity, a unique medical experience, and job satisfaction.

 It was these factors that drew Dr Farah Aziz to pursue emergency medicine in the North-West.
 Dr Farah Aziz says that training in Mount Isa, with 25% of its population identifying as Aboriginal or Torres Strait Islander, has improved her ability to provide culturally appropriate medical treatment.